Lynch08/Machine_Learning_And_Statistics_2023/readme.md

    ```bash
    pip install jupyter
    ```
+3. if you want to run on a virtual environment
+     - Create and activate a virtual environment
+     ```
+     python -m venv venv
+    source venv/bin/activate   # On Windows: venv\Scripts\activate
+    ```
+    - Install the project dependencies from requirements.txt
+    ```
+    pip install -r requirements.txt
+    ```

 ## Running the Notebooks
 Once you have Jupyter installed, follow these steps to run the notebooks: